MarufZak/study-logs/understanding-linux-kernel/README.md

 By default, limit for the number of IPC shared memory regions is 4096, the size of each segment is 32MB, and total size of all segments is 8GB.

+Data structure associated with it is `shmid_kernel`, which contains `shm_file` - which stores address of file object.
+Files are not mounted in FS, instead they exist in VFS.

+Demand paging works so that if process tries to get data from shared memory region, page fault exception is raised, and kernel allocated the missing page.
+So the pages are not allocated immediately when shared memory is attached, it’s not allocated until process tries to use it.

 ## FAQ

 - Is Linux kernel a process?